-Delicious Green Bean Bundles Wrapped in Bacon will lend an elegant touch to your Easter dinner table.
+Easy delicious Green Bean Bundles Wrapped in Bacon will lend an elegant touch to your holiday dinner table.
 These divine little packages of tender green beans, wrapped in smoky bacon with a touch of brown sugar, are sure to be a favorite of your family and friends.

 I first tasted these scrumptious Green Bean Bundles Wrapped in Bacon when a friend brought them to a dinner party several years ago, and I’ve been making them ever since.
 They do take a little time to assemble so they are probably not something you want to make for a quick weeknight dinner.
 They are, however, a perfect side dish for a holiday meal or when you want to impress your guests!